Pragma-Info-Systems/Pragma-Info-Systems/README.md

 **Building Smarter & Highly Usable Solutions**

-Pragma Info Systems is a premier IT solutions and staffing firm headquartered in Irving, Texas.
+Pragma Info Systems is a premier IT solutions and services firm headquartered in Irving, Texas.
 Founded over two decades ago, the company serves clients ranging from mid-size businesses to Fortune 500 companies across the United States — combining integrity, wisdom, and deep technology expertise to deliver measurable business value.

 The company operates at the intersection of **people, process, and technology**: connecting the right talent with the right opportunity, and building technology solutions that create real, measurable outcomes.